Chicken and Vegetable Ragout with Lebanese Seven (or Eight) Spice Seasoning

 4 tablespoons olive oil

-1 ½ pounds boneless, skinless chicken thighs
+1 ½ pounds boneless, skinless chicken

 1 medium potato, washed and diced